ndiego/block-visibility/readme.txt

 === Free Features ===

-**Visibility Controls** determine whether a block should be visible to users on the frontend of your website.
+**Visibility Controls** determine whether a block should be visible to users on the front end of your website.
 Free controls include:

 * **Hide** blocks from all users.
 * **Schedule** when content should be visible using a start and end date/time.
 * Conditionally display blocks based on **screen size** (Desktop, Tablet, Mobile, and more)
 * Only show blocks to **logged-in** users.
 * Only show blocks to **logged-out** users.
-* Only show blocks to users with **specific roles** (Administrator, Subscriber, Customer, Member etc.)
+* Only show blocks to users with **specific roles** (Administrator, Subscriber, Customer, Member, etc.)
 * Only show blocks to **specific users**.
 Great for personalization.
 * Show or hide dynamic blocks based on **URL query strings**.
 Great for marketing campaigns!
 * **Advanced Custom Fields (ACF):** Control the visibility of block content based on [ACF](https://wordpress.org/plugins/advanced-custom-fields/) fields.
 * **WP Fusion:** Combine Block Visibility with the power of [WP Fusion](https://wordpress.org/plugins/wp-fusion-lite/) to conditionally show or hide content based on data from your favorite CRM or marketing automation platform.

-**PLUS: Powerful Settings** allow you to customize Block Visibility to your needs, or those of your clients.
+**PLUS: Powerful Settings** allow you to customize Block Visibility to your needs or those of your clients.

 * Globally disable any visibility control.
 * Restrict visibility controls to specific block types.